empowerID/empowernow_docs/docs/services/bff/reference/bff-idp-oauth-e2e.md

 2) Set BFF env for DCR and auth method in compose; ensure PEM mounted
 3) Restart BFF only; confirm DCR 201 and healthy service
 4) Attempt SPA login; verify token exchange and session
+5) Remove `DCR_IAT` from the environment once registration is confirmed

 ## Visuals